Johannes van Neercassel

-Johannes Baptista van Neercassel (Gorinchem, 1626 – Zwolle, 6 June 1686) served as Archbishop of Utrecht from 1661 to 1686.
+Johannes Baptista van Neercassel (Gorinchem, 1626 – Zwolle, 6 June 1686) served as apostolic vicar of the Dutch Mission, heir of the Roman Catholic Archdiocese of Utrecht, from 1661 to 1686.

 Life

 Neercassel was born in Gorinchem, where his father was a wealthy brewer and city alderman.
 He probably received his first education from his uncle, who was a pastor, and continued his studies with the Crosiers at Cuijk.
 In 1642 he began his study of philosophy at Louvain where he lived at the Holland College.
 In 1645 he joined the Oratorians in Paris.
 He continued his theological studies at Saumur where he taught philosophy from 1647 to 1650.
 He was ordained priest probably in 1650 and taught philosophy at the Oratorian seminary in Paris.

 Dutch mission

 In 1652 Neercassel moved to the Oratory in Louvin, becoming lector in theology at the major seminary in Mechlin.
 He then worked as a chaplain in Rotterdam and Utrecht before becoming vicar general to Jacobus de la Torre, Apostolic Vicar of the Dutch Mission.
 In June 1662 he was appointed coadjutor to De la Torre's successor Boudewijn Catz and was consecrated titular bishop of Castorie.
 Neercassel very soon assumed administration of the mission when it became apparent that Catz was suffering from a mental illness. and was himself appointed vicar apostolic in 1663.
 The Dutch Republic was an officially Protestant country where Catholicism was outlawed and reduced to a minority faith.
 Neercassel maintained good relations with the civil authorities of the Dutch Republic, winning some degree of tolerance for Catholics.

 Neercassel was an admirer of Charles Borromeo and shared the Archbishop of Milan's views of the necessity of improving the quality of the clergy, both educationally and morally.
 While Neercassel was a demanding bishop, he was no less demanding of himself, preaching, visiting parishes, and administering sacraments across the northern Netherlands.
 In 1570 he went to Rome to defend the interests of the secular clergy against those of the regulars, particularly the Jesuits and the Spanish ambassador.